faulander/P4S/readme.md

 - install fixtures: ```python manage.py loaddata settings.json```
 - Run the firstrun management command: ```python manage.py firstrun```

 (This may run an hour, pulling 40k+ shows takes it's time.
-But you can open a new terminal window and start with fewer shows)
+But you can open a new terminal window and start with fewer shows.
+It will continue to populate the db in the background)

 - To Run Webserver only: ```python manage.py runserver --insecure```
 - To Run Wevserver and background tasks: ```python manage.py run_huey & python manage.py runserver --insecure && fg```